 Inpatient Withdrawal Treatment

 Inpatient withdrawal treatment consists of a medically supervised hospital stay that typically lasts between 3 and 5 days and includes:

 - Prescreening and admission, requiring a diagnosis of need by a licensed physician

 - Assessment of patient’s needs, including medical history, physical, and lab tests

 - Medical treatment and observation

-- Discharge planning, including referral to an appropriate outpatient treatment facility and resources
+- Discharge planning, including referral to an appropriate outpatient or residential treatment facility and resources

 Patients admitted to WCH’s inpatient withdrawal treatment program receive care from dedicated hospital personnel, including an attending physician, nursing staff, and an addiction medicine counselor.
 This ensures each patient receives the attention and supervision needed to safely undergo withdrawal while hospitalized.
 Each patient is assigned a recovery coach to offer assistance and support during their journey to sobriety.

 If you or a loved one suffers from substance or alcohol abuse, find out about the inpatient Recovery and Addiction Medicine Program (R.A.M.P) available at Wooster Community Hospital by calling (330) 466-0678.
 For immediate assistance with a screening assessment for admission, go to the Wooster Community Hospital Emergency Room.